UAE Accounts & Finance Jobs – Salary, Top Jobs, Industries, and Career Guide (2026).

 Account & Finance Jobs

-Dubai and Abu Dhabi have evolved into regional financial centers, hosting multinational corporations, banks, fintech startups, and global consulting firms.
-As a result, demand for qualified finance professionals remains consistently high across all emirates.
+Dubai and Abu Dhabi have developed into regional financial hubs, with multinationals, banks, fintech startups, and international consulting firms.
+Consequently, the need for qualified finance professionals in any of the emirates will be in steady demand.

 Why Build a Finance Career in the UAE?